Invite Paul Loeb to Speak

 Loeb has also keynoted numerous national conferences including the American Society on Aging, National Education Association, American College Personnel Association, the Education Commission of the States, Campus Compact’s Presidential Summit, the Unitarian General Assembly, the International Association of Volunteer Administrators, Engineers Without Borders, the International Association for Public Participation, Washington State Nurses Association, Patagonia Corporation’s annual meeting, the American Association of Colleges & Universities, a national anti-hunger conference, the National Association of 4-H Advisors, Psychologists for Social Responsibility, and major environmental gatherings.
 He’s also keynoted major local and regional gatherings of health educators, civic and governmental leaders, community organizers, volunteer service providers, union shop stewards, and engaged religious groups.
 To contact him to speak, click here.

-Loeb’s campus visits combine the themes of his last two books, The Impossible Will Take a Little While and Soul of a Citizen, with his earlier study of the values of current students, Generation at the Crossroads.
-They should be particularly timely given Soul’s new edition and the ability of his themes to serve as an antidote to the political demoralization and dashed hopes that so many students are experiencing.
-Drawing on his books and forty years of exploring citizen involvement, Loeb focuses on how ordinary citizens and students in particular can make their voices heard and actions count in a time when we’re told neither matter.
+Loeb’s campus visits combine the themes of his bestselling citizen engagement books, The Impossible Will Take a Little While and Soul of a Citizen.
+They’re an antidote to political cynicism and the despair that students and others are experiencing.
+Drawing on his books and forty-five years of exploring citizen involvement, Loeb focuses on how ordinary citizens and students in particular can make their voices heard and actions count in a time when we’re told neither matter.
 He talks of how people get involved in larger community issues and what stops them from getting involved; how they burn out in exhaustion or maintain their commitment for the long haul; how involvement can give them a sense of connection and purpose rare in purely personal life.

-Loeb will also draw on lessons from the national nonpartisan Campus Election Engagement Project that he founded in 2008.
-The project gets colleges and universities to use their resources to help students register to vote, navigate the new voting laws, educate themselves on issues and candidates, and turn out at the polls.
-The project worked with 439 colleges and universities in 2018, and Paul would love to work with students, faculty, and administrators to explore ways that your campus can get your students involved in national, state, and local elections.
+Loeb will also draw on lessons from the national nonpartisan Campus Election Engagement Project that he founded in 2008 and ran through the 2020 cycle.
+The project got colleges and universities to use their resources to help students register to vote, navigate the new voting laws, educate themselves on issues and candidates, and turn out at the polls.
+The project worked with 600 colleges and universities in 2020, and Paul would love to work with students, faculty, and administrators to explore ways that your campus can get your students involved in national, state, and local elections.
 Students from a wide variety of backgrounds and world views really seem to appreciate Loeb’s talks, saying that his words give them a new sense of possibility, hope, and faith in their own power to act.

 Loeb also offers targeted workshops as part of his campus visits: Teaching for Engagement helps faculty, administrators, and staff explore how they can teach social commitment to America’s future citizens.
 Leadership and Responsibility helps students–and campus leaders in particular–explore the barriers to engagement and ways to help involve their peers.
 Some schools have put together wonderful dialogues with local community nonprofits.
 Loeb enjoys leading classroom discussions on why students hesitate to act on America’s most critical public issues, and how they can get past their hesitations to effectively take a stand.
 See Loeb Workshops for further details.

-To hear some of Paul Loeb’s live talks, via Real Audio or Windows Media Player click here.
+To hear some of Paul Loeb’s live talks, click here.

 Comments on Loeb’s Talks